1996 California Proposition 218: Lifeline Utility Rates for Low Income Customers

 Local agencies often provide financial assistance to low income customers in the form of lifeline utility rates.
 Some local agencies use existing taxpayer funds to finance lifeline utility rate programs.
 Other local agencies may use proceeds from voluntary donations or from a voter approved tax increase to finance lifeline utility rate programs.

-Proposition 218 issues arise when a local agency seeks to finance lifeline utility rate programs by increasing utility fees and charges on other ratepayers without voter approval.
+Proposition 218 issues arise when a local agency wants to finance lifeline utility rate programs by increasing utility fees and charges on other ratepayers without voter approval.
 Local agencies generally prefer to legally overcharge ratepayers to pay for lifeline utility rate programs because no voter approval would be required and because it would free up existing local agency funds that could be spent on other purposes.
 However, since property-related fees and charges are limited to the cost of providing the service to each parcel of property, Proposition 218 prohibits local agencies from overcharging utility customers for property-related services such as water, sewer, and refuse collection to pay for lifeline utility rate programs.
 The legal reasoning is similar to the reasoning applied to tiered water rates and the cost of service limitations under Proposition 218.

 As with tiered water rates, Proposition 218 does not prohibit all lifeline utility rate programs by local agencies.
 Proposition 218 does not prohibit local agencies from using existing taxpayer funds to pay for lifeline utility rate programs much in the same manner that taxpayer funds are used to finance social and other government programs for those in need.
 Proposition 218 also does not prohibit local agencies from using voluntary donations or securing a voter approved tax increase to pay for lifeline utility rate programs.
-However, when local agencies overcharge other utility customers without voter approval to pay for lifeline utility rate programs, Proposition 218 does not allow this.
+However, if local agencies overcharge other utility customers to pay for lifeline utility rate programs, Proposition 218 does not permit this.

-While lifeline utility rate programs are intended to protect low income individuals, many other utility customers who do not qualify for lifeline programs are adversely impacted by significant utility fee and charge increases by local agencies.
+While lifeline utility rate programs are intended to benefit low income individuals, many other utility customers who do not qualify for lifeline programs are adversely impacted by significant utility fee and charge increases by local agencies.
 If a local agency is not responsive to the needs of its customers and raises utility fees and charges too much, the local initiative power under Proposition 218 provides a remedy that can generally be used to reduce or repeal those utility fee and charge increases.